Hiwonder-docs/SpiderPi-Pro/source/docs/7_PC_Software.md

 <img src="../_static/media/chapter_7/section_2/image5.png"  alt="loading" />

-(4) Set the time as 300ms and click "**Add Action**".
+(4) Set the time as 300ms and click “**Add Action**”.
 Then the second action is added to the action list.

 <img class="common_img" src="../_static/media/chapter_7/section_2/image6.png"  alt="loading" />

 (5) To make the transition between each action more fluent, it is necessary add transitional action between actions.
-Remain the servo value unchanged and modify the running time as 1000ms, and click "**Add Action**".
+Remain the servo value unchanged and modify the running time as 1000ms, and click “**Add Action**”.

 <img class="common_img" src="../_static/media/chapter_7/section_2/image7.png"  alt="loading" />